SakibZargar/COVID-19-Data-Analysis-Using-Python/README.md

 #### Question:

-Is there any relationship between the spread of Coronovirus in a country and how happy the people in that country are?
+Is there any relationship between the spread of Coronovirus in a country and how happy the people livingg in that country are?

 #### Datasets: